The GRG HOA Management logo as a mask over an ocean scene Beautiful La Jolla coastline with rocks and waves

 Can I automate my payments with ACH?

-Yes, and unlike paying with your credit card, there are no fees for ACH (Automated Clearing House) transactions.
+Yes, and unlike paying with your credit card, there are no fees for ACH (Automated Clearing House) transactions with Vantaca Portal.

 ACH works in cooperation with your bank.
-Once your ACH Form is processed, your normal monthly HOA dues will be automatically withdrawn from the account of your choice.
+Once you setup ACH payments in Vantaca Portal, your normal monthly HOA dues will be automatically withdrawn from the savings or checking account of your choice.
 No more hassle with writing checks.
 Your bank will receive the Association's request for funds and the funds will be transferred directly to your Association's bank electronically.

 How do I apply for ACH automatic payments?

-Note that to be eligible, your account must be in current status (owing only the current period).
+Either way, to be eligible your account must be in current status (owing only the current period).
 If your account is more than 15 days delinquent, your application will not be accepted until your account is brought current.

-Please allow 45 to 60 days for processing your request, and continue to mail your monthly payment until you have received written confirmation that your application has been received and processed.
+Please continue to mail your monthly payment until you have received written confirmation that your application has been received and processed.

 Finally, some Associations elect to use annual coupon books.
 If you have received a coupon book, please retain it in the event you cancel your automatic deduction in the future.